calexat-123/gdal_dask_reproject/README.md

 ## GDAL Reprojection with Dask Arrays

-#### Reprojection of maps with coordinate referrence systems (crs), using GDAL's implementation with Rasterio and supporting Dask backed arrays for parallel computation.
+#### Reprojection of maps with coordinate reference systems (crs), using GDAL's implementation with Rasterio and supporting Dask backed arrays for parallel computation.
 ##### Options for setting chunks or number of blocks in each dimension for easy dask chunking.

 #### Also provides the 'geo' accessor for DataArrays